 Mananero: Fast left and right beach break just out of town, best in summer time, and early in the morning since it’s affected by the wind easily.

 Playa Grande: Popular with body boarders on the shore break which can be heavy. also a few good sand banks for longer rides.

 Presiosa and el Barco: Top spots, not for beginners, tough paddle with currents, quality waves on a good north swell

 Looking for a nice place to stay?

-Check out Swell, the offer a great Yoga & Surf Retreat in the heart of Cabarete
+Check out Swell, they offer a great place for surfers in the heart of Cabarete.